 Computer programs tend to be used much longer than expected at design time, and in a wider variety of environments.
 If no care is taken, adapting a software product for new usage may turn out to be difficult and costly.
-Ensuring the portability of programs is a major stake: it amounts to ensuring that their compilation and execution in a different environment will have small controlled impact on their semantics.
+Ensuring the portability of programs is a major stake: it amounts to ensuring that their compilation and execution in a different environment will have small controlled impact on their semantics, and that safety of executions is not jeopardized.

-The goal of this thesis is to develop a novel class of static analyses based on abstract interpretation, allowing the verification of such portability properties.
+The goal of this thesis is to develop a novel class of static analyses based on abstract interpretation, allowing to verify such portability properties.
 This goal is reached in three steps.

 In a first step, we consider a related problem: software patches.
 Patch analysis aims at evaluating the impact of small modifications of a program on its behavior.
 It compares the semantics of two syntactically close versions of a program running in the same environment.
-The main application is regression verification: check that the two versions compute the same outputs when run on the same inputs.
-To address this problem, we start with a novel concrete collecting semantics, expressing the behaviors of both programs at the same time.
-It is defined by induction on the syntax of a so-called double program, a joint syntactic representation of two versions of a program which distinguishes between common and distinctive parts.
-We first assume this representation given, and focus on numerical programs reading from input streams.
-We propose an abstraction of streams able to prove that programs reading from the same stream compute equal outputs.
-We leverage classic numeric abstract domains to build an effective static analysis.
-We also introduce a novel numeric domain with linear cost to bound differences between the values of the variables in the two programs.
-Finally, we propose a heuristic algorithm for constructing a double program from a pair of program versions that allows, in most practical cases, successful patch analyses relying on linear invariants only.
+The main application is non regression verification: check that the two versions compute the same outputs when run on the same inputs.
+We address this problem with a method based on abstract interpretation and parametric in the choice of an abstract domain.
+We start with a novel concrete collecting semantics, expressing the behaviors of both programs at the same time.
+This semantics is defined by induction on the syntax of a so-called double program, a joint syntactic representation of two versions of a program, which distinguishes between common and distinctive parts.
+We first assume this representation given, and focus on infinite-state numerical programs reading from infinite input streams.
+We propose an abstraction of input streams that allows proving that programs reading from the same stream compute equal outputs.
+Then, we show how to leverage classic numerical abstract domains, such as polyhedra or octagons, to build an effective static analysis.
+Moreover, we introduce a novel numerical domain to bound the differences between the values of the variables in the two programs, which has linear cost, and the right amount of relationality to express useful properties of software patches.
+Finally, We propose a heuristic algorithm for constructing a double program from a pair of program versions that allows, in most practical cases, successful patch analyses relying on linear invariants only.